 Background and History of Jersey Giant Chickens

-Although Jersey giant chickens are still much larger than many other chicken breeds, they have actually decreased slightly in size since the breed was first created.
+Although Jersey giant chickens are still much larger than many other chicken breeds, they have decreased slightly since their conception.

 Jersey Giant Chicken Breed Standard

-Black Jersey giant chickens are, as the name suggests, black in color.
-This includes both the feathers and the legs.
+As the name suggests, Black Jersey Giant chickens are black.
+It includes both the feathers and the legs.
 Their feathers have an iridescent green or purple sheen to them in sunlight.
-A white jersey giant chicken has white feathers and cream or willow colored legs.
-Blue Jersey giants have darker, nearly black shanks and are grayish-blue in color.

-All Jersey giant chickens still have the yellow skin described in the original breed standard.
+All Jersey Giant chickens still have the yellow skin described in the original breed standard.
 They also all have red wattles and combs.
 These chickens have brown eyes.
-The beaks of the birds should either be pale yellow or black, depending on the feather coloring.
+Depending on the feather coloring, the birds’ beaks should be pale yellow or black.

 Personality and Temperament

-Aside from their impressive size, the Jersey giant chicken is often sought after because it is so friendly and docile.
+Aside from its impressive size, the Jersey Giant chicken is often sought after because it is so friendly and docile.
 Many people keep them simply because they are excellent backyard or barnyard pets.
-These chickens are also considered to be quite calm and are generally unruffled by disturbances.
+These chickens are also considered relatively calm and generally unruffled by disturbances.

-Despite the fact that they are not aggressive, Jersey giant chickens often work well with chicken breeds that are aggressive, due to their intimidating size.
-Most chickens prefer to stay out of the Jersey giant’s way.
-In addition, hawks do not prey on Jersey giant chickens, as the chickens are simply too large for a hawk to carry away.
+Despite the fact that they are not feisty, Jersey Giant chickens often work well with chicken breeds that are aggressive due to their intimidating size.
+Most chickens prefer to stay out of the Jersey Giant’s way.
+Further, hawks do not prey on Jersey giant chickens, as the chickens are simply too large for a hawk to carry away.

 The eggs themselves are light or medium brown in color.
 They tend to be quite a bit larger than the average chicken egg, which is to be expected given the size of the Jersey giant.